 We Create

-Ecological Corridor Definition: Ecological corridors are networks of land and water that aim to maintain or restore ecological connectivity.
-They do this by allowing species to move, and natural processes to flow freely across large landscapes.
+Ecological Corridors have existed since time immemorial, they are networks of land and water that offer high-quality habitat for wildlife and ecosystem function, allowing species to move, and natural processes to flow freely across large landscapes.

 Making Room for Wildlife